Ohio Christian University: Campus

 The university sits on the outskirts of Circleville, Ohio.
 Classes are located in the Maxwell Center, Johnson Hall, and the Robert W. Plaster Free Enterprise Center.
 Students reside as freshmen in York Hall and Moore Hall.
 From there, they may choose to live in New Hall for women and New 2 Hall for men, or a selection of on-campus townhouses.

 The Hickman Student Center houses dining facilities, the office of Student Development, the department of psychology, and several classrooms.
-In addition, there is a full Christian bookstore, a coffee shop, and an game room.
+In addition, there is a full Christian bookstore, a coffee shop, and a game room.

 Since 2008, Maxwell Center has expanded by adding the executive center and a student development center.